Mapping Data Labour Supply Chain in Africa in an Era of Digital Apartheid: a Struggle for Recognition: Abstract

 \section{Abstract}

-Content moderation and data labelling work has shifted to the Global South, particularly Africa, where workers operate under precarious conditions while remaining invisible to users.
-This study addresses the gap in understanding the scope of this industry and the working conditions of African content moderation workforce through a participatory approach.
-We collaborated with a union of content moderators to conduct desk research, deploy a questionnaire (n=81), and gather ethnographic observations across nine months that could answer their social needs.
-Our findings show that content moderation operations span 43 out of 55 African countries, involving 17 major firms serving predominantly North-American and European clients, with workers facing insecurity and inadequate psychological support.
-We contribute the first comprehensive map of Africa’s content moderation industry, demonstrate a participatory methodology that centers workers’ collective actions in documenting their conditions, and apply Honneth’s "struggle for recognition" framework to understand data workers’ demands for professional acknowledgement.
+Content moderation and data annotation work has shifted to the Global South, particularly Africa, where workers at business process outsourcing (BPO) companies operate under precarity to serve Global North needs.
+We address the invisibility of this data labour supply chain and the underdocumented working conditions of its workforce.
+Drawing on a participatory collaboration between academics, an NGO, and a union, we conducted desk research and deployed a questionnaire (n=81) attuned to unions' organising goals.
+Our findings show that data labour spans 43 out of 55 African countries, involving 17 major firms serving predominantly North-American and European clients, with workers employed on short-term contracts, under psychological stress and economic instability — conditions that obscure the competences, i.e. adaptability and resilience, that their work demands.
+We contribute the first comprehensive map of Africa’s data labour industry and demonstrate a methodology that centers workers’ collective actions in documenting their conditions, drawing on Honneth’s ``struggle for recognition'' to capture workers’ demands for professional and social acknowledgement.